DRIVING/TOWING - TOWING

 • Cold inflation pressures; and either the statement: ‘The tyres fitted to this vehicle shall have a speed category not less than ‘L’ (120km/h)’; or if the recommended maximum vehicle operating speed is less than 120km/h, ‘The tyres fitted to this vehicle shall have a speed category at least equal to the recommended maximum vehicle operating speed,‘…’km/h.’, where ‘…’ is the vehicle manufacturer’s recommended maximum vehicle operating speed.

-All this sounds comprehensive, but it isn't.
-We're sure that the trailer vehicle plate should also be required to show an accurate tare (empty) trailer mass and empty ball weight rating.
+All this sounds comprehensive, but it isn’t.
+We’re sure that the trailer vehicle plate should also be required to show an accurate tare (empty) trailer mass of the actual, fitted-out van and its empty ball weight rating.
 It should also have to display the maximum permitted ball weight.